-Open Dances - Students wearing the following will not be admitted to the dances: ● Skirts, dresses, rompers, or shorts that are shorter than fingertip length.
-Note: Leggings do not change the length rule.
+Students wearing the following will not be admitted to the dances:

-- Tops that expose the stomach, back, or chest, strapless or tube tops, halter tops, tops that begin below the shoulder blades, tops that plunge too deeply, tops with straps less than one (1) inch wide.
-Tops cannot be lower than the middle of the back. - Clothing with references to alcohol, sex, drugs, racist or sexist sayings - Clothing that sags, bags, or is low-cut, that exposes undergarments or excessive skin - Clothing that is excessively tight; no body-con, ruched dresses, or spandex - Hand-decorated clothing (tops with slogans/sayings painted or printed onto a shirt) - Glow, strobe, flashing, or light accessories of any kind - Removal of clothing revealing any of the above - Clothing containing objectionable references, symbols, words, advertising or propaganda that is against the philosophy of St. Francis is not permitted at any time.
+- Skirts, dresses, rompers, or shorts that are shorter than fingertip length.
+Note: Leggings do not change the length rule. - Tops that expose the stomach, back, or chest, strapless or tube tops, halter tops, tops that begin below the shoulder blades, tops that plunge too deeply, tops with straps less than one (1) inch wide.
+Tops cannot be lower than the middle of the back. - Clothing with references to alcohol, sex, drugs, racist or sexist sayings - Clothing that sags, bags, or is low-cut, that exposes undergarments or excessive skin - Clothing that is excessively tight; no body-con, ruched dresses, or spandex - Hand-decorated clothing (tops with slogans/sayings painted or printed onto a shirt) - Glow, strobe, flashing, or light accessories of any kind - Removal of clothing revealing any of the above - Clothing containing objectionable references, symbols, words, advertising or propaganda that is against the philosophy of St. Francis is not permitted at any time. - While strapless dresses are not banned, there is a higher likelihood of a "wardrobe malfunction" or top being pulled these are strongly discouraged.